ryjen/libcoda-db/README.md

 Types
 =====

-sql_value is implemented using a variant (currently boost::variant, untill c++17 variant becomes available).
+sql_value is the base type and implemented using a variant (currently boost::variant, until c++17 variant becomes available).

 sql_value is capable of converting between the basic SQL values (when possible).